zingolabs/zingo-mobile/README.md

    This step will take a long time.
 2. In the `./ios` directory, run `pod install`
 3. From the root of the project, run `yarn install`
-4. Run `npx react-native start` to start the dev server
+4. Run `yarn react-native start` to start the dev server
-5. Run `npm run ios` to install the app on an emulator/connected device.
+5. Run `yarn run ios` to install the app on an emulator/connected device.
    You can also open the `.xcworkspace` project in XCode and run it there.

 For notes on known issues and problems,